aaronistheman/MEAN-RateMyLabPartners/README.md

 # MEAN-RateMyLabPartners

-(Last updated: 1/2/2017)
+(Last updated: 3/26/2017)

 About
 -----

-Will be programmed with the JavaScript MEAN framework.
+Is being programmed with the JavaScript MEAN framework.
 Will be a "just for fun," not real version of RateMyProfessors.com for rating lab partners instead :-)